d10r/batch-vesting/README.md

 At the end of the script's output you get an URL of the Safe App where to sign and execute the transaction.

 Note that Safe transactions created this way may show a warning "Unexpected delegate call" in the Safe UI.
 That's because for batching with Multicall to work, the Safe must be instructed to do a delegatecall to the Multicall contract.
 Otherwise the msg.sender of the individual calls to the Vesting Scheduler would be the Multicall contract, not the Safe contract, and it would fail.

+With this method, a batch of 200 vesting schedules succeeded: https://goerli.etherscan.io/tx/0x7abe16abb948137a7f2ede0e75694121dff77feca9a87b76118efef7b52277b3
+Note that the gas used here was slightly above 8M.
+That should give you a good idea for what batch size fits into a tx based on the block gas limit of the chain.